Treatments & Procedures

 Cancer patients have access to radiology services.
 Board-certified radiologists offer expertise in interventional diagnostics and therapies, which include low-dose CT scans.

 Stereotactic Body Radiotherapy (SBRT) is used to precisely deliver very high doses of radiation.
 It presents elderly patients, patients with severe lung disease, severe heart disease and other patients with poor health an alternative to lung cancer surgery.

 Stereotactic Radiosurgery (SRS) is a very precise delivery of radiation to a brain tumor (or other location) while sparing the surrounding tissue.
 Because it is so precise, the procedure allows a higher dose of radiation than can be achieved with conventional radiotherapy techniques.

 A surgeon uses specialized instruments to access areas inside the body to diagnose, treat or even help prevent cancer in some cases.
 Surgically removing cancerous cells is often the greatest chance for cure, especially if the cancer has not spread to other parts of the body.
 Surgical oncologist and gynecological oncology surgeons have completed specific training in the surgical management of cancer.

 Targeted therapy, also known as biotherapy, is a newer type of cancer treatment in which doctors administer drugs or other substances to more precisely identify and attack cancer cells, usually while doing little damage to normal cells.
 Targeted therapy is a growing part of many cancer treatment regimens.

 Let Los Alamitos connect you with a physician

 Call (855) 840-3668 or use our Find A Physician tool

-to connect to a sports medicine specialist who can help you.
-You can also read more about sports-related injuries and conditions in our Health Library
+to be connected to a cancer specialist who can help you.
+You can also read more about various cancers in our Health Library